starknet-edu/starknetbook/camp_2/README.md

 1. Deploy an account.
 Notice the devnet already deployed accounts for us.
 2. Compile the contract.
 3. Declare the contract.
-4. Invoke the function `deployContract` of the UDC.
-However, at the end of this section you will learn how not to invoke the UDC directly and simply use Protostar's `deploy`.
+4. Invoke the function `deployContract` of the UDC to deploy.
+Also, at the end of this section we will learn how to simply use Protostar's `deploy`.

 Let's use a real example.
 When we initialize a Protostar project, a `main.cairo` contract is automatically created in the `src` directory.
 You can use it as an example of a contract to deploy to the devnet and then to the testnet.
 You must ensure that you define what will be compiled in `protostar.toml`.
 This tutorial will deploy the voting contract we wrote in Camp 1.
 We initialize a new Protostar repo called [buidl/protostar-buidl](basecamp/camp_2/buidl/protostar-buidl).
 Our [voting contract is in the `src` directory](basecamp/camp_2/buidl/protostar-buidl/src/voting.cairo).
 The `protostar.toml` looks: